MicrosoftDocs/Viva/WorkplaceAnalytics/Use/org-effectiveness.md

     ![New analysis panel](../images/wpa/use/new-analysis.png)

-The top of this panel shows the four steps for creating an organizational effectiveness analysis: _Top performers_, _Peers_, _Conditions_, and _Submit_.
+The top of this panel shows the four steps for creating an organizational effectiveness analysis: _Reference group_, _Peer group_, _Conditions_, and _Submit_.

 5. For **Analysis name**, type a name for this analysis.

-6. Selecting a date range for the analysis.
+6. Select a date range for the analysis.

 7. Go on to [Identify the reference group](#identify-the-reference-group).

 ## Identify the reference group

+> [!Tip]
-Before you complete these steps, you should have decided which group within your organizational that you’d like to use for the reference group.
+> Before you complete these steps, you should know which group within your organizational that you want to use for the reference group.

-**Role:** analyst, limited analyst
+As you define this group, bear in mind that it has a maximum size of 150 members.

 1. In the **Reference group** section, identify the members of this group.
 This is a group of your choosing; its members need not be on the same team.
 You can identify them in either of the following two ways: